 Launched in 2015, the ITE was created in response to the geographic challenges of our archipelagic nation and the lack of access to cultural resources for many Family Island residents.
-The NAGB team works in close partnership with community members—educators, librarians, artists, and local leaders—to implement each programme with care, offering a full slate of events including curator-led tours, artist talks, workshops, and more.
+NAGB’s team works in close partnership with community members—educators, librarians, artists, and local leaders—to implement each programme with care, offering a full slate of events including curator-led tours, artist talks, workshops, and more.

 ITE is a collaborative outreach initiative that brings together all museum departments.
 It now includes our mural programme, school visits, and access to educational materials.
-During each visit, the NAGB donates catalogues and art supplies, sharing knowledge and ways to stay connected.
+During each visit, NAGB donates catalogues and art materials, sharing knowledge and ways to stay connected.
 All programmes are free and open to the public.

 Art that belongs to all of us, shared with all of us